Guide to supplementary reason codes

 3.5 – Anterior Eye Condition (without dilation)

 This code is to be used for a supplementary eye examination of a patient (in person or using remote facilities) with a suspect or diagnosed anterior eye condition within the normal interval between primary eye examinations, and which does not require dilation.
+Practitioners should follow Annex C to determine how to make an appropriate claim for treatment of an anterior eye condition.

 3.7 – Post-Operative Cataract Examination (without dilation)